airwallex/airwallex-login-widget/README.md

 // These options will apply to all the login widgets.
 LoginWidget.init({
   // The URL of the logo to display in the login widget.
+  // The recommended size of the image is 72x72 px.
   logoUrl: 'https://your_website_logo_url',
   // The environment of the widget.
   env: 'production',
-  // 'en' or 'zh', there are the supported languages right now
+  // 'en' or 'zh', these are the supported languages right now
   locale: 'en',
 });
 ```